 Tomorrow I may improvise myself as an entrepreneur, or an artist, or a farmer or a writer.
 And maybe, if after some years I will realise that I am no longer the master of my time, I could grab my backpack and move to India and dedicate my life to arts.

 Arts for art’s sake...

-In the end, life is not enough, we all know that deep inside ourselves.
 Life, at is core, is meaningless.
-Our existence will aways be a grain of sand in a massive timeless multiverse.
+Our existence will aways be a just grain of sand in a massive timeless multiverse.

 Sometimes the wind just blows in the right direction, and everything looks perfect from the outside, but we just can’t find happiness and serenity within ourselves.